-Here, we’ve laid out the latest email marketing benchmarks.
-Instead of using just one source, we’ve calculated our benchmarks by aggregating data from Mailchimp, Campaign Monitor, and GetResponse.
+Here, we’ve laid out the latest email marketing benchmarks by aggregating data from notable sources like Mailchimp, Campaign Monitor, and GetResponse.
 These figures have been pulled from 30+ billion emails, and many of the senders have 1,000+ contacts.
-Along with this data, we’ve got suggestions for improving your metrics if they aren’t quite meeting the mark.
+Along with this data, we’ve got suggestions for improving your email marketing metrics if they aren’t quite meeting the mark.

-The most basic email performance metric is the open rate—the percentage of recipients who (you guessed it) opened the message.
+The most basic email performance metric is the email open rate.
+This metric represents the percentage of recipients who (you guessed it) opened the message.

 On average, companies see an open rate of about 20%.

 Here's two things you can do if your average open rate falls well under 20%: revamp your subject lines and test your send time.

 Fix #1: Change your email subject line length and content

 For a subject line to motivate an open, it needs to be fully viewable on any screen.
 Sounds obvious, but you’d be surprised by how many brands send an email with a cut off subject line.

 Avoid this mistake by keeping your subject lines brief.
 Mailchimp suggests using no more than 9 words or 60 characters.
 If you stick to this short length, recipients should be able to see your entire subject line, no matter what device they’re using.